mei-friend/mei-friend.github.io/_docs/basic/midiplayback.md

     <div class="figure-title">Fig.&thinsp;1: Listen to your encoding using the MIDI playback control bar.</div>
     <img class="figure-img" src="{{ site.baseurl }}/assets/img/midiplayback/midiplayback.png"
         alt="Screenshot of mei-friend facsimile mode in full page" />
-    <figcaption class="figure-caption">mei-friend can be used to listen to the encoding in its current state, as part of your encoding workflow.</figcaption>
+    <figcaption class="figure-caption">The MIDI playback control bar (image bottom) can be used to listen to the encoding in its current state, as part of your encoding workflow.</figcaption>
 </figure>

 ## MIDI playback control bar